Six reasons to set up an Australian Partnership Agreement?

 if a partner wants to provide services to the partnership.

-A Partnership Agreement should not try and document services or products supplied by a partner.
+A Partnership Agreement should not try and document services or products supplied via a Partnership Deed.
 This includes a person or business related to the partner.
+Instead, build separate Employment Contracts or Independent Contractors Agreements.

 Difference between a Partnership and a Joint Venture